Levers for Equitable Teacher Residencies

-These standards have been revised multiple times to reflect the knowledge gained through working with dozens of high-performing residency programs in response to research-based practice findings focused on recruiting, preparing, and retaining highly-effective day-one ready teachers, particularly teachers of color.
+These levers build upon NCTR's past standards and reflect the knowledge gained through working with dozens of high-performing residency programs in response to research-based practice findings focused on recruiting, preparing, and retaining highly effective day-one ready teachers, particularly teachers of color.

 Currently, we stand at an important turning point for both policy and practice in the area of teacher education.
 There were just a handful of teacher residencies around the United States when NCTR began its work.
-There are now over one hundred programs around the country.
-As the residency movement grows, NCTR is steadfast in its commitment to building and sustaining high-quality teacher residency programs and ensuring that these high-quality pathways remain committed to dismantling systemic inequalities in our public school systems.
-At this crossroads, we have made the decision to revise our Standards.
-Our new Standards are called the Levers for Effective Teacher Residencies.
+There are now over 100 programs around the country.
+As the residency movement grows, NCTR is steadfast in its commitment to building and sustaining high-quality teacher residency programs and ensuring that these pathways remain committed to dismantling systemic inequalities in our public school systems.
+At this crossroads, we revised our standards to levers.

-Currently, NCTR is in the process of developing technical assistance for our partners to ensure they are able to successfully implement the Levers.
-We expect to share the Levers with the public in late summer 2021.
+The Levers for Equitable Teacher Residencies encouraged NCTR to develop technical assistance for our partners to ensure they are able to successfully implement the interconnected eight Levers below.

 Partnering & Designing for Equity